Eliot Spitzer prostitution scandal: Public disclosure and resignation

 On March 7, 2008, The New York Times reported that the federal government had arrested four people in connection with an international online prostitution ring run by Emperors Club VIP.

 On March 10, the Times reported that Spitzer had been "caught on a federal wiretap arranging to meet with a high-priced prostitute at a Washington hotel".
 Spitzer was identified as "Client 9", and the Times stated that he had met with a prostitute from Emperors Club VIP at a Washington, D.C. hotel.

 Later on March 10, Spitzer held a press conference.
-At that time, he said:I have acted in a way that violates my obligation to my family and violates my or any sense of right and wrong.
+At that time, he said:

+I have acted in a way that violates my obligation to my family and violates my or any sense of right and wrong.
 I apologize first and most importantly to my family.
 I apologize to the public to whom I promised better.
 I have disappointed and failed to live up to the standard I expected of myself.
 I must now dedicate some time to regain the trust of my family.

 Following Spitzer's March 10 press conference, New York State Assembly Republican Minority Leader James Tedisco and Republican New York Congressman Peter King separately called for his resignation.
 Tedisco later announced that he would initiate impeachment proceedings in the State Assembly if Spitzer did not resign.
 Spitzer's office and the U.S. Attorney for the Southern District of New York declined to comment, except to say that "There is no agreement between this office and Gov. Eliot Spitzer, relating to his resignation or any other matter."

 In the wake of the revelations, and amid threats of impeachment, Spitzer announced on March 12, 2008, that he would resign his post as governor at noon on March 17, 2008.
 Spitzer said at a news conference in Manhattan:

 I cannot allow for my private failings to disrupt the people's work.
-Over the course of my public life, I have insistedI believe correctlythat people take responsibility for their conduct.
+Over the course of my public life, I have insisted—I believe correctly—that people take responsibility for their conduct.
 I can and will ask no less of myself.
 For this reason, I am resigning from the office of governor.

 Spitzer's lieutenant governor, David Paterson, succeeded him as Governor of New York and served the remaining three years of Spitzer's four-year term.